brpontes/ajax-request/README.md

   - ```data```: Object containing the data that will be send to the server [Required if the ```method``` parameter was POST]

 ### Contributing
-Feel free to send pull requets!
+Feel free to send pull requests!